 Pre-account opening logistics?
 Finding a bank that accepts non-residents, calling multiple branches, then confirming that branch’s specific opening requirements, and hoping that the person you talked to didn’t “forget” anything critical.

 Failing (or forgetting) to mention a critical application requirement is incredibly common.
 After all, they’re not used to opening accounts for foreigners, non-residents, and non-EU citizens.

 For example, many bank employees won’t even be aware that there are different application requirements for non-residents and non-EU citizens.

 Bottom line, if you don’t have the right information and contacts going in, prepare for frustrations.

-Fortunately, if you’re a non-resident or foreigner looking to open a Polish bank account for non-residents, we can help you determine which banks are best for you and how to successfully open accounts.
+Fortunately, if you’re a non-resident or foreigner looking to open a bank account in Poland, we can help you determine which banks are best for you and how to successfully open accounts.